Julie Bailey

-Julie Dawn Bailey CBE is a cafe owner who was a central figure in the Stafford Hospital scandal.
+Julie Dawn Bailey CBE is a British café owner who was a central figure in the Stafford Hospital scandal.

 Biography

-Bailey was born in Stafford and moved to Wales in 1983 before moving home to care for her mother, Bella Bailey.
-Her mother was admitted to Stafford Hospital with an enlarged hernia in September 2007, at the age of 86, and died there on 8 November 2007.
+Born in Stafford, England, Bailey moved to Wales in 1983 before moving back home to care for her mother, Bella Bailey.

 Bailey helped to form an organisation, Cure the NHS, which successfully campaigned for a public inquiry into the failings at the hospital.

 She ran a dog grooming parlour and a small cafe, Breaks, on Lichfield Road in the centre of town, which became the headquarters of the campaign.
 She and her supporters plastered the walls with photographs of dozens of elderly men and women – husbands and wives, fathers and mothers, brothers and sisters – who they claimed had died unnecessarily at the hospital because of lack of care.

 She was nationally praised for her determination to shine a light on the failings of the Trust.
-In Stafford, some people have blamed her for a planned downgrade of the town’s hospital.
+In Stafford, some people have blamed her for a planned downgrade of the town's hospital.
 She says she suffered abuse in the streets.
 However police dropped the investigation into the alleged harassment claim as they could not find sufficient evidence.

-In 2012, Bailey authored a book called "From Ward to Whitehall: the Disaster at Mid Staffs Hospital", the story of her fight for the truth to be uncovered about the situation in Mid Staffs Hospital and her struggle to improve it.